Alistair0909/Social_Web_Scraping/README.md

 Built with offline-first principles and seamless deployment workflows, it supports ephemeral environments through Supabase branching and Vercel preview deployments.
 The stack includes comprehensive end-to-end testing with Playwright, ensuring your applications remain reliable as they evolve.

 Whether you need a lean setup for a quick prototype or a feature-rich application, our prepared Turbo generators allow you to extend the stack precisely to your needs with [optional features](#optional-features).
 Get started with a solid foundation that grows with your project, from MVP to production-ready application.

-## MUST READ THIS!
-Inside Kleon_Main, you can find all the codes!

 ## Prerequisites